Income Fluctuations and Firm Choice

 Abstract

 How households shift spending across firms in response to income fluctuations is an important source of firm risk.
 Using transaction-level data, we study how households interact with the universe of retailers following income changes.
-We find that income increases within and across households result in substitution towards retailers in a category that are higher quality, smaller, more profitable, and have higher labor intensity, R&D intensity, and equity betas.
-While not all shifts are economically large, they do not average out across retailers.
-Thus, retailer choice has implications for key financial and macroeconomic outcomes such as aggregate profitability and labor demand.
+We find that income increases within and across households result in substitution toward retailers in a category that are higher quality; smaller; more profitable; and have higher labor intensity, research and development (R&D) intensity, and equity betas.
+Although not all shifts are economically large, they do not average out across retailers.
+Thus, retailer choice has implications for key financial and macroeconomic outcomes, such as aggregate profitability and labor demand.

 Original languageEnglish (US)